Egalitarian Gradient Descent: A Simple Approach to Accelerated Grokking: warm-up: Motivation from a Simplified Setup

 which has spectral radius = $1-\eta \epsilon \approx 1$, in \eqref{eq:slow}.
-Therefore, under the modified gradient descent update rule \eqref{eq:EGD-toy}, the iterations $w(k)$ converge to $\hat w_{ols}$ at an exponential rate independent of $\varepsilon$.
-This leads to grokking after only a few iterations, as seen in Figure \ref{fig:plateau-length}.
+Therefore, under the modified gradient descent update rule \eqref{eq:EGD-toy}, the iterates $w(k)$ converge to $\hat w_{ols}$ at an exponential rate which is independent of $\varepsilon$.
+This leads to grokking after just a few iterations, as seen in Figure \ref{fig:plateau-length}.

 \begin{mdframed} \textbf{Insight \#2.} \emph{The modified GD update rule \eqref{eq:EGD-toy} induces the desirable normalizing effect whereby the optimization dynamics has exactly the same speed along all principal directions.} \end{mdframed}